alexieleauthaud/RedWoodTools/PhotometricCatalog/setup_tractor.md

         ```
     - If everything goes well, you can type `solve-field -h` and see the manual of this function.

+* The pre-packaged `astrometry-net` under `homebrew` may have certain issue with the default location for `gsl`, the GNU Scientific Library.
+    - Even `homebrew` manages to install `astrometry-net`, `solve-field` may fail.
+    - In case `brew install gsl` does not solve this problem.
+Please try the following method.
+    - `brew uninstall --force astrometry-net`
+    - `brew install --HEAD astrometry-net`, and ignore any error message.
+    - Then do this:
+        ``` bash
+        cd Library/Caches/Homebrew/astrometry-net--git
+        make
+        make py
+        make extra
+        make install INSTALL_DIR=/usr/local/
+        ```

 * Link the associated Python library to your `PYTHONPATH` environment variable.
     - Put `export PYTHONPATH=$PYTHONPATH":/usr/local/Cellar/astrometry-net/0.70/lib/python/astrometry` in your `.bashrc` or `.zshrc` file under your home directory.
     - After this, you can test the installation under Python: